 Expanding Your Character Range with Dave Johnson

 Get your brain out of the way and let your body lead.
-If you are specific with your physicality you will respond faster on stage and stop wondering, "What do I say next?"

 Let’s expand our range of characters using approaches that begin with the body and bypass the brain.
 We’ll use physicality, voice, animals, and mimicry to feel our way into characters we’ve never played before, trusting that we can put aside our rational minds for a moment and let our bodies lead the way.